Precision Multi-Mode Dielectric Characterization of a Crystalline Perovskite Enables Determination of the Temperature-Dependent Phase Transitions: Introduction

-Importantly, the high permittivity and large dependence of permittivity on electric field is an important characteristic for STO, which allows device miniaturisation and small mode volume devices.
-Examples includes room temperature masers \cite{Breeze:2015aa} and the voltage control of superconducting electronic devices \cite{Lancaster:1998aa}.
+The high permittivity and large dependence of permittivity on applied DC electric field are important characteristics of STO, which allows device miniaturisation and devices that may be tuned as a function of DC bias.
+Examples include room temperature masers \cite{Breeze:2015aa} and voltage controlled superconducting electronic devices \cite{Lancaster:1998aa}.
 Further utilisation of STO in various fields of low temperature physics has lead to extensive studies of its electromagnetic properties.
-It was recently determined that anisotropy below the AFD phase transition occurs due to a trilinear coupling between the polarisation, AFD lattice tilts and an antiferroelectric (AFE) mode \cite{Casals2018}.
-In this work, we characterise the microwave permittivity of a cylindrical crystalline STO sample, grown along its cylindrical axis, and show that the permittivity is isotropic at room temperature by measuring multiple modes of different electric field polarisations.
-As the crystal is cooled we unequivocally show the material first becomes uniaxially anisotropic at 105 K and then biaxially anisotropic at 51 K. These results give important information for designing devices over this temperature range, which utilise the unique properties of STO.
+For example, it was recently determined that anisotropy below the AFD phase transition occurs due to a trilinear coupling between the polarisation, AFD lattice tilts and an antiferroelectric (AFE) mode \cite{Casals2018}.